myronchain/s1-blockchain-js/README.md

-# vanillablockchain1
+# sugar-blockchain-js
-Create a vanilla blockchain using Javascript
+Create a sugar blockchain using Javascript